 - Make different passwords for different accounts.
 That way, if one account is compromised, it will only be that one.

-- Make sure your password is at least eight characters long and contains:
+- Make sure your password is at least eight characters long (though more than eight characters is encouraged) and contains:

 - Both uppercase and lowercase letters

 - Make sure your password doesn't contain your:

 - Any other personally identifying information

 - Download apps that help you remember passwords.

 - Attach your mobile device to your passwords, so mobile permission is needed to access your account from a new source.

 - If you see something suspicious, report it immediately.
 Contact your bank if you discover a fraudulent charge on one of your financial accounts.
 In most cases, the charge can be reversed and your account can be frozen